 Project 2013/08/M/NZ9/00469 “The ecology of human-wildlife conflicts: disentagling the drivers of brown bear (Ursus arctos) damages at the biogeographical, population and individual level”

-Project is financed by the National Science Centre, realised by the Institute of Nature Conservation PAS in Krakow.
+Project was financed by the National Science Centre, realised by the Institute of Nature Conservation PAS in Krakow.
 Project duration: 2013-2017.

 Individual level: Animal personality and individual behavior are increasingly recognized to have an important role in species ecology and evolution.
-We expect that a fraction of “problem” individuals exist in the population, which is responsible for most damages.
-We will also test whether conflict behavior is gender-biased, kin-related or associated with a distinct diet and increased stress levels.
+We expected that a fraction of “problem” individuals exist in the population, which is responsible for most damages.
+We also tested whether conflict behavior is gender-biased, kin-related or associated with a distinct diet and increased stress levels.